MANIFEST

 • Reverse Search.

 The Resource Distribution Network is designed to publish various resources for download and distribution by other users.
-It is an open P2P network consisting of the MCV consensus protocol – a distributed database and file-sharing network.
+It is an open P2P network consisting of a distributed database based on MCV consensus protocol and a file-sharing network.
 Within the terminology of this network, a resource is any static data block, file or files (content).

 A special case of a resource consists of packages.
 Packages are primarily intended for publishing software distributions, but can be used for any other types of content.
-This protocol proposes to create the first single decentralized package database in the history of the Internet.
+This feature opens up the possibility to create the first single universal decentralized package database in the history of the Internet.

 The RDN allows for the implementation of the so-called “reverse search”.
-It is the ability of the publisher to place some data supplemented with special meta information.
-As such, all agents interested in data of this type can find it using meta information, check it for adequacy, and use it in one way or another
+It is the ability of the publisher to place some data supplemented with special meta information describing its type.
+Then, by monitoring the network, all agents interested in data of this type can find it using meta information, check it for adequacy and relevancy, and use it in one way or another for their own purposes.

 Fully Decentralized Web 3.0 Stack